jackmassimiEdu/cs1666_organization/teams/MonsterTown.md

 Wild monsters appear on the map in spawnable areas according to their type.
 They each has an assigned spawnable rate.
 We use random number generator to decide whether they can spawn or not.
 Each gym contains a perfect maze.
-The first two gym mazes are binary tree mazes.
-It's the easiest to generate, and it has a biased texture.
-The first gym maze tends to have passages leading from upper left to lower right.
-Then we flip the first maze upside down, treat the previous passage as walls and vice versa to get the second maze.
-The third and fourth gym mazes are going to be generated using the recursive backtracker method, and the final maze is generated using eller's algorithm.
-The first two mazes are 9 passages(length) x 6 passages(width).
-Third and fourth maze are 16 x 9 passages.
-The final maze is going to be 20 x 16 passages.
+There are three mazes in total: two smaller mazes and one final larger maze.
+They are all going to be generated using eller's algorithm.
+The first maze is 9 passage(length) x 6 passages(width).
+The second is 16 x 9 passages, and the final maze is going to be 20x16 passages.
 Each passage has the width of 1 block, the same as the wall, which covers the edge of the maze, so it's going to be one block more than the passage.
-Each block contains
+Each block contains 16 pixels.
-16 pixels.
 The maze sizes will depend on the number of passages/walls.

 ### Advanced AI